axibase/atsd/administration/telemetry.md

 ## Referrer

-When opening ATSD documentation links in the ATSD user interface, the browser may send HTTP referrer information `axibase.com` which contains the remote address, the hostname, and the URL.
+When opening external documentation links in the ATSD web interface, the browser transmits HTTP referrer header containing the ATSD URL to `axibase.com`.

 ## Support Notification